SSI Essentials: What are Decentralized Identifiers (DIDs) & Verifiable Credentials (VCs)?

-- Government (issuer) issues a national ID Verifiable Credential that is sent directly to the user’s digital ID wallet.
+- The government (issuer) issues a national ID Verifiable Credential sent directly to the user’s digital ID wallet.

 - Once national ID VC is stored in the user’s ID wallet, the user then proceeds to send the Bank (verifier) a Verifiable Presentation signed by him/herself that contains the identity information required by the bank for authentication.

-- Following verification, the user is granted access to their account on the bank’s online platform.
+- After verification, the user is granted access to their account on the bank’s online platform.

 Chat with us - We’d love to chat with you.
 Let us know your perspective and comments on this topic or anything Digital Identity-related.
 Join our Telegram group.

-Stay in the loop - Keep yourself updated on GATACA developments and how digital identities will transform our digital lives here.
+Stay in the loop - Keep yourself updated on GATACA developments and how digital identities will transform our digital lives by subscribing to our newsletter.

 Have a specific topic you’d like us to cover?
 Email us at firstname.lastname@example.org - we’ll break it down for you in our upcoming blog articles.